Datona-Labs/datona/README.md

 ### Create a Private Key

-From the command prompt generate a default key or save an existing key.
-Keys are placed in the ~/.datona folder...
+From the command prompt generate a default key
 ```
 > datona generateKey
 ```
-or
+or save an existing key.
+For example:
 ```
 > datona saveKey 4b4d6874407e35f2d123c6e09bf263df227d48ea3924acfdbf47162d0bb55eb3
 ```

-This will be the key used to sign blockchain, vault and requester response transactions by default.
+Keys are placed in the ~/.datona folder.
+This will be the default key used to sign blockchain, vault and Requester response transactions.

 ### Fund Your Address